code4it-dev/c4it-hugo/content/article/2023/106-unit-tests-without-interfaces/index.md

 It's still a valid way, but my point here is that that's not the only one!

-One of the simplest ways is to mark some classes as `abstract`.
+One of the simplest trick is to mark your classes as `abstract`.
 But... this means you'll end up with every single class marked as abstract.
 Not the best idea.

-We have another tool in our belt!
+We have other tools in our belt!

-## A realistic example
+## A realistic example: Dependency Injection without interfaces

-Let's start with a *real-ish* example.
+Let's start with a _real-ish_ example.

 We have a `NumbersRepository` that just exposes one method: `GetNumbers()`.